 - Regexp: Create a regular expression to compare against the user's field.

-List fields are made up of limited choices that the user could select from such as terms and applications.
-When filtering these fields, you are giving the same list of options to choose as values.
+List fields are made up of limited choices that the user could select from, such as terms and applications (or any dropdown fields you have in Field Management).
+When filtering for these fields, you are given a list of options to choose as values.
 Multiple conditions may be added to list field filters.
 The following conditions apply to list fields:

 - Is: The value matches the user's field.